Venezuela 2002 Coup Attempt

 Venezuela is oil.
 Venezuela provides the United States with about 15 percent of its oil, the third largest supplier behind Saudi Arabia and Canada.
 The Government of Venezuela has opened up much of the hydrocarbon sector to foreign investment, promoting multi-billion dollar investment in heavy oil production, reactivation of old fields, and investment in several petrochemical joint ventures.
-Almost 60 foreign companies representing 14 different countries participate in one or more aspects of Venezuela's oil sector.
+Almost 60 foreign companies representing 14 different countries participated in one or more aspects of Venezuela's oil sector.
 The Venezuelan national oil company Petroleos de Venezuela, S.A.
-(PDVSA) and foreign oil companies have signed 33 operating contracts.
+(PDVSA) and foreign oil companies had signed 33 operating contracts.

 The US initially adopted a "wait and see" posture in the aftermath of Hugo Chavez's landslide victory in Venezuela's presidential elections.
 But by 2002 George Friedman, chair of the intelligence organization, Stratfor, suggested that Venezuela's Hugo Chavez was next on Bush's military agenda.
 "You've got a team in the White House that is unafraid of world public opinion because they know it is unreliable, self-serving and hypocritical.'' he said.

 Since the overthrow of Gen. Marcos Perez Jimenez in 1958 and the military's withdrawal from direct involvement in national politics, Venezuela has enjoyed an unbroken tradition of civilian democratic rule.